SMoni/GoL.Ruby/README.md

 # GoL.Ruby
-Just another implementation of Game Of Life
+Just another implementation of Game of Life